 Conor McGregor and Floyd Mayweather

 Boxing isn't all about violence and doing as much damage to another person as you can.
 Indeed, in training and at an amateur level, there is minimal contact with anyone else at all.
-Supervised boxing, where participants are encouraged to develop a disciplined training routine and perhaps pummel the punching bag every once in a while, can really ease aggression.
+Supervised boxing, where participants are encouraged to develop a disciplined training routine and perhaps pummel the punching bag occasionally, can ease aggression.
 Check out the health and fitness section of our website for tips about getting started in a new sport.

 Martial Arts